Identifying a Fivetran integration

 Writing SQL for data Fivetran integrations

 All Fivetran integrations are stored in Runway’s Snowflake data warehouse, meaning all SQL queries must follow Snowflake-supported syntax.
+To explore available data, open the query editor in Runway for a Fivetran integration and run:

 - Data is pulled from your source system into Runway’s Snowflake data warehouse every morning (US Pacific Time).